SterlingMcKinley/100DaysOfCloud/README.md

 This Repository is a roadmap of my journey participating in the #100DaysOfCloud challenge.

-This challenge will provide the hands-on experience I need while I enter the "World of Cloud".
+This challenge will provide the hands-on experience needed to enter the "World of Cloud".

 Achievements: